 When you must pay estimated tax and file your tax return depends on what percentage of your gross income comes from fishing.
+See Figure 1 to determine if you have to pay estimated tax.
 Gross income is discussed later.

-General Rule For Making Estimated Tax Payments
+General Rule for Making Estimated Tax Payments

-You must make estimated tax payments for 2001 if you expect to owe at least \$1,000 in tax, after subtracting your withholding and credits, and you expect your withholding and credits to be less than the smaller of the following.
+You must make estimated tax payments for 2002 if you expect to owe at least \$1,000 in tax, after subtracting your withholding and credits, and you expect your withholding and credits to be less than the smaller of the following.

-- 1) 90% of the tax to be shown on your 2001 tax return. - 2) 100% of the tax shown on your 2000 tax return.
-Your 2000 tax return must cover all 12 months for this rule to apply.
+- 1) 90% of the tax to be shown on your 2002 tax return. - 2) 100% of the tax shown on your 2001 tax return.
+Your 2001 tax return must cover all 12 months for this rule to apply.

-If at least two-thirds of your gross income for 2000 or 2001 is from fishing, substitute 662/3% for 90% in (1) above.
+If at least two-thirds of your gross income for 2001 or 2002 is from fishing, substitute 662/3% for 90% in (1) above.